-The Laramie Police Department Foundation brings important information to Laramie and the surrounding communities.
-All are welcome to attend.
+The Laramie Police Foundation and the National Threat Assessment Center (NTAC) will bring important information to Laramie and the surrounding communities.
+All are welcome to attend!

 The presentation will highlight relevant case examples and includes findings and recommendations from NTAC’s latest research publications on targeted school attacks and averted school attack plots in the United States.
 It will also focus on how communities can use an 8-step multidisciplinary approach to identify, assess, and intervene with students exhibiting concerning or threatening behaviors.
 This model is intended to proactively identify students in need of additional intervention or support.